open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

         "WIOTP_DOMAIN": "$HZN_ORG_ID.messaging.internetofthings.ibmcloud.com"
     }
 ```
-* Update `userinput.json` under the `workload` section to enable the workload to publish the CPU average (turn on PUBLISH and set the auth token, doing env var substitution):
+* Update `userinput.json` under the `workload` section to enable the workload to publish the CPU average by setting PUBLISH to `true`:
 ```
     "variables": {
         "PUBLISH": true,